Downloading and Installing sc2kfix

 Suffixing any command with a question mark (?) as an argument will return a list of subcommands or parameters for that command.
 You can also type a question mark (or the word "help") at the root of the command tree to see a list of all root level commands available:

-> ? clear Clear all variables echo Print to console help Display this help run Run console script set Modify game and plugin behaviour show Display various game and plugin information unset Modify game and plugin behaviour > run ? run <filename> Executes a file as a series of console commands > show microsim ? show microsim <id> Show specific microsim data show microsim list Show list of provisioned microsims > _
+> ? clear Clear all variables echo Print to console help Display this help run Run console script set Modify game and plugin behaviour show Display various game and plugin information unset Modify game and plugin behaviour > run ? run kuroko Enters the Kuroko REPL run <filename> Executes a file as a Kuroko module > show microsim ? show microsim <id> Show specific microsim data show microsim list Show list of provisioned microsims > _

 Memory Protection